kdallas/Match-Scheduler/README.md

 $$

 # How to Run
-- Ensure python is installed.
+- Ensure CLI PHP and Composer is installed.
-- Install the requirements into your environment of choice.
+- Install the dependencies with Composer:

 ```
-pip install -r requirements.txt
+composer install
 ```

 - Set options in config.yml
 - Load player data into players2024.csv
-- Start the program
+- Start the program:

 ```
-python roundRobin.py
+php run.php
 ```

 - Use options to continously generate matches while avoiding repeats